which of the following are b2c marketing segmentations?

 Step 1.
 Market Research and Data Collection

 • Use surveys, interviews, focus groups, online analytics, and other research methods to gather relevant data.
-You can also leverage customer relationship management (CRM) systems and customer segmentation tools to gain insights into customer behavior.
+You can also leverage customer relationship management (CRM) systems and segmentation tools to gain insights into customer behavior.

 Step 2.
 Identify Segmentation Variables

 • Decide on the criteria or variables you will use to segment your market.
 Consider which factors are most relevant to your business and industry.
-Common variables include age, gender, income, education, family status, lifestyle, attitudes, and buying behavior.
+Standard variables include age, gender, income, education, family status, lifestyle, attitudes, and buying behavior.

 Step 3.
 Segmentation Process